30 October 2021

 Price skimming is the practice of launching a product, service or brand at a high price to maximize profits from early adopters, and subsequently progressively lowering the price to pick-up the laggards.

 When a new product or service is launched, there are always buyers who must be the first to have it.
-Price skimming is the practice of launching the product initially at the maximum price possible and once the "must have it firsts - or cream buyers" have been skimmed off the top, progressively lowering the price to pick-up the remaining more price sensitive buyers.
+Price skimming is the practice of launching the product initially at the maximum price possible and once the "must have it firsts - or cream buyers" have been skimmed off the top, progressively lowering the price to pick-up the remaining more price-sensitive buyers.
+This is sometimes called "riding down the demand curve."

-The opposite to penetration pricing is price skimming.
-Typically used by technology manufacturers when introducing the new higher specification versions of their products.
+The opposite to price skimming is penetration pricing.
+Price skimming is typically used by technology manufacturers when introducing the new higher specification versions of their products.

 Manufacturers of silicon chips will often launch their latest more powerful versions into the market at a considerable price premium and progressively lower the price over time, knowing that there are always consumers who are prepared to pay for the "latest and greatest."
 Once these consumers have been satisfied, the price is moved down the pricing tiers until the majority of the market are now buying the product.